-The Asian American Education Initiative is co-organized by the College of Education and the Center for East Asian and Pacific Studies at the University of Illinois, co-sponsored by the New American Welcome Center and the Asian American Culture Center.
+The Asian American Education Initiative is co-organized by the College of Education and the Center for East Asian and Pacific Studies at the University of Illinois.
 The mission of the Asian American Education Initiative is to promote social justice in education by bringing Asian American literature to classrooms and increasing the visibility of Asian American history in the curriculum at schools in the Urbana-Champaign area.

-At the University of Illinois, we are launching our Asian American Education Initiative to echo the need of teaching Asian American history in local schools.
+At the University of Illinois, we launched our Asian American Education Initiative to echo the need of teaching Asian American history in local schools in 2021.
 It aims to celebrate the value of Asian Americans in American history and their contributions to the community by bringing Asian American literature to local K-12 schools in the Urbana-Champaign area, inviting award-winning Asian American writers, authors, and poets to share their stories with children and teens in the classrooms (virtually), and working with teachers to introduce Asian American literature and history into the current curriculum.

 Through this initiative, we hope to (i) increase our community’s appreciation of Asian Americans and their contributions to society, (ii) help children and families develop a deeper awareness of the rising incidents of violence against Asian descendants and critical thinking about social injustice, and eventually, (iii) bring everyone together in our community to embrace our diversity.